-Students who complete the pre-pharmacy program at Manchester University with a cumulative GPA of at least 3.3 will be guaranteed an interview for the Doctor of Pharmacy program.
 Students with strong records who meet the preferred minimum cumulative and prerequisite GPA requirements of 2.5 will still be considered for admission; however, these students are not guaranteed an interview.
 An Early Assurance program exists for incoming first year students at Manchester with a cumulative high school GPA of at least 3.5.
 Early Assurance leads to a reserved seat in the Pharmacy Program class for students who maintain at least a 3.0 cumulative GPA at Manchester and who complete the admissions process and meet other admission requirements.
+Students who achieve at least a 3.0 cumulative GPA after a semester at Manchester University are invited into the Early Assurance program, even if their high school GPA didn't allow them to initially qualify.